13 Breads for Sandwiches

 This pretzel bread won’t fool you into thinking that you’re eating a soft pretzel.
 But it is perfect for turkey sandwiches with a bit of mustard.

-Check out this Pretzel Bread Loaf recipe.
+Pretzel Bread Loaf

 Orange Raisin Challah